silvacms/documentation/source/code_source/index.rst

 of your Code Source on the filesystem in the newly created directory.

 .. figure:: update_export_cs.png
    :alt: Update and Export buttons in the ZMI
    :align: left
-Update and Export buttons in the ZMI

 If you're working on a remote server then the *Export and download as ZIP* function may be useful.
 This will export Code Source files packed